What ACoAs Know & Don’t Know

 IS NOT…❖…expecting to get unconditional love and perfect sanity from any human.
 It’s unrealistic, but the Wounded Inner Child demands it anyway.
 Now – when we don’t get it, we accuse others of abandoning us!

 IS…❧…understanding that in adult relationships – each person has their own needs.
-Since our parents couldn’t give us unconditional love, when it would have been ‘normal’, we can only look for it now from ourselves, our pets & our Higher Power.
+Since our parents couldn’t give us unconditional love, when it would have been ‘normal’ & needed, we can only look for it now from ourself, our pets & our Higher Power.
 As we interact with healthier people we will receive more appropriate companionship – be mirrored, understood, respected, considered, loved…but never perfectly!

 🦋